 Short term pain for long term gain.

-Tailings.
-Those of us in the mining industry constantly hear about the negative impacts of tailings storage.
-We know numerous mines have had failures resulting in fatalities and catastrophic damage.
+Those of us in the mining industry constantly hear from stakeholders about the negative impacts of fluid tailings storage.
+By “fluid” I mean conventional tailings that can liquify and flow great distances.
+We know of numerous mines that have had failures, resulting in fatalities and catastrophic damage.
 Check out the horrific example video below.
-It appears there are people walking or driving mid-way up the dam face.
+It appears some people were walking or driving mid-way up the dam face.

-The question for me has become whether the mining industry should kick the habit of fluid tailings storage even though no failures occurred in many circumstances?
+The question for me has become whether the mining industry should kick the habit of fluid tailings storage even though not every dam has failed.

 Quitting isn’t easy